Tolbat/JagdoomE/README.md

 Saturn for his work on the Windows build back in the days of Skunk.
 ChillyWillyGuru for providing the cleaner Linux build, makefile, new controls, and his improvements.
-JagChris for assisting in communication, ideas, and motivation Atari Age for providing the original source code
+JagChris for organizing and planning
+Atari Age for providing the original source code online To the entire Jaguar Community that like me are forced to live in silence!
 ```

 ## Known Bugs

 The init.s file needs some work.
 It didn't work as it came from Carl.
 ChillyWilluGuru made
 some changes that get it working in BigPEmu, but it doesn't work on a real
 console - yet.
-I'll work on it until it does, but until then, we use Carl's
+Chilly will work on it until it does, but until then, we use Carl's
 workaround to handle the initialization code.

 The network code is still as it was - kinda buggy.
-I don't know if or when I
+Chilly doesn't know if or when he
 will get to it.
-I only have one Jaguar, and the JagGD cart is not compatible
+He only has one Jaguar, and the JagGD cart is not compatible
 with JagLink in any case.